matloff/qeML/inst/Overfitting.md

 OK, but the bias and variance of WHAT?
-Our treatment here is based on that notion, **but with more emphasis on what it is that we are really talking about.**
+Our treatment here is based on that notion, **but with more emphasis on what it is that we are really talking about** in discussing bias and variance.

 **Setting**

-Yet Y denote our outcome variable, and X represent the vector of our predictors/features.
+Let Y denote our outcome variable, and X represent the vector of our predictors/features.
 For instance, Y might be human weight, with X being (height, age).
 We include binary classification problems, with Y = 1 or 0.
 (In multiclass problems, Y is a vectors of 1s and 0s, with